- Read key information to help your students in their preparation and on the exam day

 - Find out how to enter the ARSM

-This document provides the most important information that candidates need to know when preparing for the ARSM exam.
+The ARSM syllabus provides the most important information that teachers and candidates need to know when preparing for the ARSM exam.

 Other information about the ARSM exam (and answers to frequently asked questions) can be found below.